-With millions of new Generation Z college graduates ready to enter the workforce this month, many employers are grappling with how to evolve their corporate culture and total rewards practices to keep up with the changing expectations of this new generation.
+With millions of new Generation Z college graduates ready to enter the workforce this summer, many employers are grappling with how to evolve their corporate culture and total rewards practices to keep up with the changing expectations of this new generation.

-While we found that over a quarter of U.S workers are planning to get a new job within the next year because they’re unhappy with their compensation, this number shoots up to 39% of Gen Z workers.
+While we found that over a quarter of U.S workers were planning to get a new job within the next year because they’re unhappy with their compensation, this number shoots up to 39% of Gen Z workers.
 Unlike previous generations, younger workers are willing to leave their employers to find a company they feel aligns with their values and overall goals.

 Younger workers are also more than twice as likely to share salary information than older workers, and this same transparency around pay also applies to benefits in their overall rewards packages.

 Younger workers value flexibility – It’s time to rethink the 9–5

 Born between 1998 and 2016, Gen Z marks the first generation that is truly digitally native.
 A hungry attitude and intense work ethic, paired with all of the modern tech tools have enabled a lot of freedom in their education, and they want to mirror that in the workplace.
 Flexible scheduling and work-from-home opportunities play a major role in their decision to take or leave a job.
 In fact, almost half of Gen Z workers (42%) rate this as the most important benefit of the workplace, preferring private workplaces that counter open office design and fit.